luckymanu1116/FinalProject/README.md

 * [Note: readme file was deleted while i'm pushing my code today(April 11) so i need to update it again.]

+# Checkin 2
+* Added migrations, Login, register and user management was done via scaffolding, but I customized to have first name and last name stored as well.<br>